jokk-itu/authserver/README.md

 If using SQL Server, then a docker-compose.yml file can be used.

 All projects use Kestrel as server, and can be started using <code>dotnet run</code>.

+## How to add data

+There exist three scripts to create entities for scopes, resources and clients in Tools folder.
+<b>Beware that the scopes script must be run first.</b>
+<b>Remember to set the new clientid and clientsecret for each client.</b>

+Create users by directing to the register endpoint, which is <b>connect/register</b>

+## Clients

+There exist multiple clients, each support different scenarios.

+### WebApp

+Supporting the authorization code grant type and the refresh token grant type on a confidential web app.

+### Svelte.BFF

+Supporting the authorization code grant type and the refresh token grant type on a confidential api, which supports the backend for frontend pattern on the frontend app created using svelte.

+### Blazor.BFF

+Supporting the authorization code grant type and the refresh token grant type on a confidential api, which supports the backend for frontend pattern on the frontend app created using blazor webassembly.

+## Resources

+There exist multiple resources.

+### Weather

+Represents weather data.